Croatia–Serbia relations: Political relations

 Croatia is a member of the European Union and the NATO, while Serbia maintains a more neutral stance, balancing ties with the European Union, United States, Russia, and China.
 Croatia supports Serbia's accession to the European Union in principle, but this support is heavily conditional and it has used its EU membership to press Serbia on unresolved bilateral issues, particularly the issue of missing persons from the war, representation of Croatian minority in the National Assembly of Serbia, and the issue of the border on the Danube.
 While Croatia has lifted vetoes in the past, it continues to influence Serbia’s slow progress in EU accession talks.

 Both countries maintain generally strained political relations marked with occasional tensions.

 In April 2018, Serbian minister Aleksandar Vulin was proclaimed persona non grata in Croatia for making a statement that: "only the Supreme Commander of the Serbian Armed Forces, Aleksandar Vučić, can decide about me entering in Croatia, not Croatian ministers."
 As a response to that, Serbian authorities banned Damir Krstičević, then defense minister of Croatia, from entering Serbia.
 That same month, as Croatian delegation was visiting the National Assembly of Serbia, ultranationalist Serb politician Vojislav Šešelj accompanied by members of his Serbian Radical Party trampled the Croatian flag in front of Croatian delegation and bragged of cursing Croats.
 In response, Croatian delegation led by Goran Jandroković canceled their visit.

 In 2021, Croatia announced that an image of Nikola Tesla would appear on its currency when it joined the Euro.
 Officials from the National Bank of Serbia stated that such a move was inappropriate and filed a complaint with their EU counterparts.
 The dispute over Tesla's origins has long affected the two countries' bilateral relations.

 In 2022, Croatia and Serbia entered a diplomatic dispute over Aleksandar Vučić's private trip to lay flowers at the memorial site of the World War II Jasenovac concentration camp, which the Croatian government blocked on the basis that such presidential visits need to be "part of arrangements between the two sides".
 The Serbian authorities immediately reacted by putting similar restrictions on all Croatian officials traveling through its territory, requiring them to specifically announce and explain their visit or passage through Serbia.

 In 2023, the Serbian Security Intelligence Agency exposed the activities of high-ranking Croatian diplomat Hrvoje Šnajder, who, as part of intelligence activities, collected sensitive information and was in turn expelled from Serbia.
 Croatia responded by expelling an advisor attached to the Serbian embassy in Croatia.

-In 2024, Serbia sent a protest note to Croatia, after effigy of Serbian President Aleksandar Vučić was burnt at a carnival in the Croatian town of Kaštela.
+In 2024, Serbia sent a protest note to Croatia, after an effigy of Serbian President Aleksandar Vučić was burnt at a carnival in the Croatian town of Kaštela.